maulik-vyas/Maulik_Portfolio/README.md

 Data Science Portfolio

 # [Project 1: Data Science Salary Estimator](https://github.com/maulik-vyas/SalaryPredictionProject)
-* Created a tool that examine a set of job postings with salaries and then predict salaries for a new set of job postings.
-The model will   decide the remunerations for present as well as future employees of any organization.
+* Created a tool that examine a set of attributes with salaries and then predict salaries for a new set of job postings.
+The model will   decide the salary for present as well as future employees of any organization.
-* Scraped over 1000 job descriptions from glassdoor using python and selenium
+* Scraped over 1 million datasets using Python and Machine Learning algorithms as well as packages.
-* Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.
+* Engineered features from the text of each job description to quantify the value of each attribute in the final salary.
-* Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
+* Optimized Linear, Second order Polynomial Linear, Gradient Boosting and Ridge Regressor using 5-fold Cross Validation to reach the       best model.
-* Built a client facing API using flask
+* Automated pipeline for Ridge Regression and predicted salaries from new data.

 # [Project 2: Flower Classification](https://github.com/maulik-vyas/IRIS-Dataset-Project)
+* Developed a model to classify flowers from sepal langth, sepal width, petal length, and petal width.

 # [Project 3: Titanic Project](https://github.com/maulik-vyas/Titanic-Project)